 HMCTS Historic Debt Team

-The government set up the HMCTS Historic Debt Team in September 2016 as a pilot scheme to recover outstanding court fines that have remained unpaid for a period of up to 10 years.
+The HMCTS Historic Debt Team was set up by the government in 2016 as a pilot scheme to recover outstanding court fines that have remained unpaid for a period of up to 10 years.
 In most cases, the reason for non payment is because letters from the court had been going to a previous address.

 Since its launch in 2016, HMCTS has recovered a significant amount of money.
 As a consequence; the Historic Debt Team has expanded their tracing activities to recover outstanding court fines over 10 years old.